Yebba: Career

 In 2019, Yebba was nominated and won her first ever Grammy for Best Traditional R&B Performance of the song "How Deep Is Your Love", alongside PJ Morton at the 61st Annual Grammy Awards.
 She also appeared on three songs from Mark Ronson's album Late Night Feelings.
 In April, she appeared as a guest vocalist alongside The Staves for Mumford & Sons' live performance of the song "Beloved" on The Jonathan Ross Show.
 In June, she was revealed to have a featured appearance on Ed Sheeran's collaborative effort No.6 Collaborations Project on a song entitled "Best Part of Me", which was eventually released as a promotional single.
 The song became her first charted release, peaking at 99 in the US Charts.
 In August, she released her follow up single to "Evergreen", entitled "Where Do You Go".
 The song was produced by BJ Burton and The Picard Brothers.

 In May 2020, Yebba signed to RCA Records and released her first single, the Mark Ronson produced "Distance".

 In September 2021, Yebba appeared on the highly anticipated album Certified Lover Boy by Drake on a song entitled "Yebba's Heartbreak".
 The song serves as the album's interlude.
+A week later, she would release her debut album Dawn, featuring artists A$AP Rocky and Smino.

 Personal life

-Yebba has been spoken advocate for mental health awareness and support.
+Yebba has been an outspoken advocate for mental health awareness and support.
 Her mother died by suicide about a week after Yebba sang her first original song, causing "My Mind" to take on new meaning representing mental health.
 She says her artist name was chosen to honor her mother, who she said "always called her by the nickname" (her name Abbey written backwards) as a child.
 In memory of her mother, Yebba gave the song away free through her website.
 Smith attended Belmont University in Nashville, TN.